 IRS Whistleblower Program and Cash Rewards

-How did Jeffrey Cooley get caught?
+How did Mr. Cooley get caught?
 The IRS isn’t saying.
 In our experience*, many offshore tax cheats are caught because of whistleblowers.
 No one likes paying the IRS.
 And everyone understands that some folks can’t pay because of illness or loss of a job.
 If there is one thing that everyone dislikes even more than paying taxes, however, it is those who cheat the system and refuse to pay their fair share.
-That is how we view Jeffrey Cooley.

 The IRS Whistleblower Program allows those with inside information about tax fraud to report those who wrongfully fail to properly file returns or pay taxes.
 The IRS can pay rewards of up to 30% of whatever monies are collected by the IRS from the wrongdoer.
 That includes interest and penalties too!